AsharMoin/TabVault-React-Remake/README.md

 -Save Tab Groups: Organize your tabs into groups.
 TabVault allows you to save entire groups of tabs, so you can easily pick up where you left off or switch between different tasks.

+-Edit Tab/Tab group names: Edit your vault by renaming tabs and groups, allowing you to designate more relevant names with the click of a button.

 ## Contributing

 Contributions to this project are welcome!
 Feel free to submit issues and pull requests to help improve the extension.